 I have been researching my own and my husband's family history for over twenty years, but became so interested in my maternal grandmother's line that I registered the surname as a one-name study on the surname Adamthwaite back in 2007.

 In 2013, I took over another one-name study into the surname Appleby, this is a much more prolific surname, so my own family history research was somewhat neglected!
 But early in 2020 I relinquished my role as Guild rep for this study as it had become far too time consuming.
 Though being in lockdown during the Covid pandemic did allow me to complete the One-place Study on Manor View, Finchley, that I had commenced several years ago!

 I am a member of the Society of Genealogists, the Guild of One-name Studies and the Society of One-Place Studies.
 In 2015 I completed the Certificate in Family History Skills and Strategies (Intermediate) Distance Learning Course with Pharos Tutors - which I thoroughly recommend to anyone wishing to further their knowledge in genealogy (Pharos run online courses on a range of different topics at various levels).
 From 2017 to 2019, I studied their two-year Advanced Certificate course - so with all the skills acquired, l hope to add the missing information to the families above, and discover lots more about earlier ancestors.

 If you find any errors in the following pages, or if you can provide further details, please do contact me using the Contact Form

 website last updated: September 2020 - NB I have been unable to update this website (or any of my sites) since the beginning of 2021.
 I will try to catch up on all the new info asap

-In November 2019, this website was accepted for inclusion in the British Library Archive ... which guarantees its' availability long after I can no longer maintain it.
-However, it may be some months before it is trawled.
+In November 2019, this website was accepted for inclusion in the British Library Archive ... which guarantees the site' availability long after I can no longer maintain it.